RV Refrigerator Replacement – How an RV Warranty Saved Our Bacon!

 I look back and see Mark happily riding in this stunning scenery

-My history with mountain biking is not good.
+Unfortunately, my personal history with mountain biking is not good.
 The last time I rode one was a decade ago on the notorious Bootleg Canyon trail outside Las Vegas.
 We were at the bicycle industry’s big Interbike trade show where bike shop owners and employees can test new bikes.

 Out on the trails, I had flown off over the handlebars of my test bike on some kind of wacky double jump that was way beyond my skill level, and I’d knocked myself out cold.
 The next thing I knew, an EMT was asking me if I remembered my name as he gingerly lifted me onto a stretcher.